eye3/nkit4py/README.md

 nkit4py - is a [nkit](https://github.com/eye3/nkit.git) C++ library port to Python.

-Currently, only an XML to Python object or list converter and filter is exported to Python from nkit library.
+With nkit4py module you can convert XML string to Python data and vise versa.

-With nkit4py module you can:
+### With XML-to-Python-data possibilities you can:

 - Create Python data structures, which are different from the structure of XML source.